 'Untitled' (Done with light #2) Graphite on paper.
 150 x 252cm.
 Rotterdam

-inkjet print on 18 sheets of a4.
+inkjet print on 18 sheets of a4 office paper.

 transparent sheet with additional light.